Weak Galerkin Method for Electrical Impedance Tomography: Preliminaries

-We explain the physical motivation of the model \eqref{contieqn} briefly.
-The governing equation is derived under a quasi-static assumption on the electromagnetic field in the interior of the concerned object.
-The second line reflects the contact impedance effect: when electrical currents are injected into the object, a highly resistive thin layer \mm{characterized by surface impedance $\{z_l\}_{l=1}^L$} forms at the electrode-electrolyte interface, and causes potential drops across the electrode-electrolyte interface. \mm{The value of potential drop is the product of the surface impedance $z_l$ times the current density $\sigma\frac{\partial u}{\partial v}$ by Ohm's law.
-Since metallic electrodes are perfect conductors, the voltage $U_l$ is constant on each electrode.
-The third line describes that when injected through the electrode $e_l$, the current $I_l$ is completely confined to each electrode itself.}
+The governing equation in \eqref{contieqn} is derived under a quasi-static assumption on the electromagnetic field in the interior of the concerned object.
+The second equation reflects the contact impedance effect: when electrical currents are injected into the object, a highly resistive thin layer with surface impedance $z_1, \cdots, z_L$ forms at the electrode-electrolyte interface, leading to potential drops across the electrode-electrolyte interface.
+The value of potential drop is determined by the product of the surface impedance $z_l$ and the current density $\sigma\frac{\partial u}{\partial n}$ by Ohm's law.
+As metallic electrodes are perfect conductors, the voltage $U_l$ is constant on each electrode.
+The third equation describes that when injected through the electrode $e_l$, the current $I_l$ is completely confined within each electrode itself.

+Considering the fact that physical conductivities are often discontinuous and have (possibly large) jumps across the interfaces between homogeneous and inhomogeneous media, we introduce the admissible set $\mathcal{A}$ that allows these physical features.
+We first define the total variation \cite{asas1999regularization} of a function $q \in L^1(\Omega)$ by